 The Pennsylvania Brewery and the Cincinnati Brewery produce most of the Company's shipment volume.
 The Pennsylvania Brewery is the Company's largest brewery and the Cincinnati Brewery is the primary brewery for the production of most of the Company's specialty and lower volume products.

-The Boston Brewery's production is mainly for developing new types of innovative and traditional beers and brewing and packaging beers for retail sales on site and in the local market area.
+The Boston Brewery's production is mainly for developing new types of innovative and traditional beers and brewing and packaging beers for retail sales on site at its gift shop and new tap room, and supporting draft accounts in the local market area.

-The Company's Angry Orchard Innovation Cider House located at the Orchard in Walden, New York, opened in November 2015 and its production is mainly for developing new types of innovative hard ciders and fermenting and packaging ciders for retail sales on site and in the local market area.
+The Company's Angry Orchard Innovation Cider House located at the Orchard in Walden, New York, opened in 2015 and its production is mainly for developing new types of innovative hard ciders and fermenting and packaging ciders for retail sales on site and in the local market area.

 The A&S Brewing breweries include the Angel City Brewery, Concrete Beach Brewery and Coney Island Brewery.
-The production at the A&S Brewing breweries is mainly for developing innovative and traditional beers and supporting draft accounts in the respective local market areas and providing for on-premise consumption of its beers at its beer halls.
+The production at the A&S Brewing breweries is mainly for developing innovative and traditional beers and supporting draft accounts in the respective local market areas and providing for on-premise consumption of their beers at their respective tap rooms.

-The Company currently has a brewing services agreement with subsidiaries of City Brewing Company, LLC, to produce its products at facilities in Latrobe, Pennsylvania and Memphis, Tennessee.
+The Company currently has a brewing services agreement with subsidiaries of City Brewing Company, LLC, to produce its products.
 The Company carefully selects breweries and packaging facilities owned by others with (i) the capability of utilizing traditional brewing, fermenting and finishing methods and (ii) first-rate quality control capabilities throughout the process.
 Under its brewing and packaging arrangements with third parties, the Company is charged a service fee based on units produced at each of the facilities and bears the costs of raw materials, risk, excise taxes and deposits for pallets and kegs and specialized equipment required to produce and package the Company's beverages.